jamie-brannan/hundred-days-swift/ch16__beaconsAndBombs/d077__notes.md

 >
 > Still here?
 OK!
 >
-> Create a new SpriteKit project in Xcode, name it Project23, then do the usual cleaning job to create a completely empty SpriteKit project: remove all the code from `didMove(to:)` and `touchesBegan()`, change the anchor point and size of GameScene.sks, and so on.
+> Create a new `SpriteKit` project in Xcode, name it `Project23`, then do the usual cleaning job to create a completely empty SpriteKit project: remove all the code from `didMove(to:)` and `touchesBegan()`, change the anchor point and size of GameScene.sks, and so on.
 >
 > You should also download the files for this project from GitHub (https://github.com/twostraws/HackingWithSwift), then copy its Content folder into your Xcode project.
 >